1 min read

 You can also download a summary PDF for future reference.

 Document results.
-Select Export on the upper-right hand corner of your results viewer.
+Select Export on the bottom-right corner of your results viewer.

 Search summary module.
 Select Export Table to Excel on that module